FaintWhisper/Audio-Stream-Normalization/README.md

 This is an example of how to list things you need to use the software and how to install them.
 * Python version 3.x (https://www.python.org/downloads/).
 * A virtual audio device, personally, I recommend Virtual Audio Cable (VAC) from VB-Audio Software (https://vb-audio.com/Cable/), there is a free version available which is more than enough to make use of this project.
+As a side note, if you choosed to install VAC, I suggest you to open VAC Control Panel and check the "Volume Control" box that appears at the upper right section, this will allow you to manually control the volume of the audio that goes through the virtual device whenever you require.

 ### Installation